CVE-2026-6456

 Executive summary

-The Account Switcher plugin for WordPress is susceptible to a privilege escalation vulnerability that could allow unauthorized users to gain elevated administrative rights.
+The Account Switcher WordPress plugin contains a critical privilege escalation vulnerability that permits authenticated users to gain unauthorized administrative access.

 Vulnerability